 Many professional images you see (and might assume to be a single great shot) are actually multiple images carefully combined and enhanced in the post-production process.
 Using multiple tools, students combine and manipulate their original digital images to construct complex digitally enhanced and constructed images.
 Critical perspectives and application to individual areas of specialization will be explored through exercises, discussion, and assignments.

-PHTG 330 - Introduction to Web Design 3 credits (4.5 hours | Studio)
+PHTG 330 - Introduction to Web Design

-Prerequisite: PHTG 230, 231, and 232.
+Prerequisite: PHTG 230 and PHTG 231 and PHTG 232